History of prostitution: Islamic world

+They were in effect prostituted; not by being owned by a single man who sold their sexual favors, but by being sold from client to client, and thus frequently changing owners.
+This solved the ban of prostitution, since it was allowed for a man to have sex with his slave.

+Since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was also practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner; and who returned his ownership of her to her pimp on the pretext of discontent after intercourse, which was a legal and accepted method for prostitution in the Islamic world.

-According to Shia Muslims, the prophet Muhammad sanctioned fixed-term marriage, called muta'a in Iraq and sigheh in Iran, which according to some Western writers, has allegedly been used as a legitimizing cover for sex workers, in a culture where prostitution is otherwise forbidden.
+According to Shia Muslims, Muhammad sanctioned fixed-term marriage, called muta'a in Iraq and sigheh in Iran, which according to some Western writers, has allegedly been used as a legitimizing cover for sex workers, in a culture where prostitution is otherwise forbidden.
 Sunni Muslims, who make up the majority of Muslims worldwide, believe the practice of nikah mut‘ah was revoked and ultimately forbidden by the second Sunni caliph, Umar.
 Shias deem all sexual relations outside of proper marriage (the only being nikah or nikah mutah) as haram.
 Like the Shia, Sunnis regard prostitution as sinful and forbidden.

+The flow of slaves, from the Trans-Saharan slave trade, the Red Sea slave trade, the Indian Ocean slave trade, the saqaliba Balkan slave trade, the Barbary slave trade, the Black Sea slave trade and other routes continued openly until Slavery in Saudi Arabia, Slavery in Yemen, slavery in the United Arab Emirates and slavery in Oman was banned during the 1960s and 1970s, and later replaced by human trafficking.